dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 4. Initialize rebuild process, create new admin accounts...
 5. Etc.

 It may not be feasible to test a full rebuild scenario but even testing and practicing the initial stages is very important for an accelerated recovery.
-These steps are typically the ones that trip up ransomeware victimes because they were never considered.
+These steps are typically the ones that trip up ransomware victims.

 ### Recovery